lukeFalsina/Grab-n-Run/README.md

 For a **brief presentation** of the library and some of its features you can give a look at these [slides](http://goo.gl/oiYAZB).
 On the other hand if you prefer a more **structured and complete description** with *set up information, tutorials, examples, tips&tricks and a full presentation of the API* you should definitely check the [documentation](https://readthedocs.com/something).

-*Grab'n Run* is currently a work in progress so if you desire to suggest new features, improvements, criticisms or whatever I would be more than glad to hear **any kind of constructive feedback** :D You can contact me either by dropping an email at luca.falsina@mail.polimi.it or by pinging on Twitter [@lfalsina](https://twitter.com/lfalsina).
+*Grab'n Run* is currently a work in progress so, if you desire to suggest new *features, improvements, criticisms* or whatever, I would be more than glad to hear **any kind of constructive feedback** :D

+You can contact me either by dropping an email at luca.falsina@mail.polimi.it or by pinging on Twitter [@lfalsina](https://twitter.com/lfalsina).

-If you have also played a bit with the whole project, it would be great if you decide to spend 5/10 minutes of your time by **filling in** this [evaluation form](http://goo.gl/forms/k500h7cYiv), which once again could help to improve *Grab'n Run*.
+Moreover if you have just spent a bit of time playing with *Grab'n Run*, why don't you try to **fill in** this [evaluation form](http://goo.gl/forms/k500h7cYiv)?
+This will help once again to **make GNR a better tool** to use for other developers like you :)

 ## News